We take a look at the tax benefits of the real estate professional status and how to qualify

 The category with the least amount of benefit to the taxpayer.
 Only the ability to deduct passive losses against passive gains is offered.

 This classification allows the taxpayer to deduct up to $25,000 of passive losses against the typical income.
 However, this deduction is not available upon meeting the Adjusted Gross Income (AGI).
-For a married couple who have filed jointly, this is $150,000 and for an individual – AGI is $100,000.
+For a married couple who have filed jointly, this is $150,000, and for an individual the AGI is $100,000.

-Passive losses are only able to be offset by passive income.
+Passive losses can only be offset by passive income.
 The main perk of deducting passive expenses is that it will decrease your tax liability.

 There are a set of criteria, outlined by the IRS, that is needed to approve this benefit.
 Proving material participation is one of the criteria needed to achieve this perk.